mattfreer/counterfeit/README.md

 ## Example Usage

-To demonstrate how `counterfeit` can be facilitate testing consider the following AngularJS module called `starWars`:
+To demonstrate how `counterfeit` can be used to facilitate testing, consider the following AngularJS module called `starWars`:

 ```javascript
 var starWars = angular.module("starWars", ["ngResource"]);